DesigniteTools/dj-incremental-analysis/README.md

 ## Features

 - Analyzes Java source code at each push event using [DesigniteJava](https://www.designite-tools.com/) wrapped in [DJAction](https://github.com/marketplace/actions/designitejava-action).
-The supported smells types are `Architecture Smells`, `Design Smells` and `Implementation Smells`.
+The supported smells types are *architecture smells*, *design smells* and *implementation smells*.

 - Identifies the introduced smells in the newly added code using the [designite_util](https://github.com/tushartushar/designite_util) library.